mavlink/qgc-user-guide/en/SetupView/Joystick.md

 This gamepad is great for flying a multirotor manually via QGroundControl.
 It works on Windows, Linux and Mac OS.

-### Mac OS Leopard / Lion Setup
+#### Mac OS Leopard / Lion Setup

 The F710 is detected under Leopard / Lion but is not automatically configured as an input device.
-In order to get a working configuration, the F710 has to be detected as *Rumblepad2*.
-First check as what it currently is detected: **Apple > About this Mac > Additional Information > System Report > USB**.
-Check if you have a "Logitech Wireless 710" or a "Logitech Cordless RumblePad 2".
+In order to get a working configuration, the F710 has to be recognised as *Rumblepad2*.

+First check how it is recognised: **Apple > About this Mac > Additional Information > System Report > USB**.
+I it is detected as "Logitech Cordless RumblePad 2" then nothing further needs to be done.

-If it is detected as 710, perform these steps:
+If it is detected as a "Logitech Wireless 710", perform these steps:

 1. Unplug the USB receiver of the gamepad
 1. Prepare to quickly plug it into a USB port